- Upcoming Ceremony Information for Graduates

 |N/A for 2020||Deadline for receipt of Commencement Participation Petitions.
 Submit completed (with required signatures) petitions to the Registrar’s Office by this date.|

 *Due to regalia ordering deadlines, students who register for commencement late or petition to participate in commencement may incur additional fees, including any rush or special handling charges that may be incurred.
-For information on these additional fees contact Huntley Bookstore at 909-607-1503.

 Where can I find graduation deadlines and forms?